 The making of a Will is an important document that ensures your wishes are respected and are carried out by the person (executor/trustee) of your choice.

 A Will need not be expensive or complex.
-You may wish to leave sentimental items to particular members of your family and friends and you can make contributions to certain cause that are dear to you and your family.
+You may wish to leave sentimental items to particular members of your family and friends and you can make contributions to certain causes that are dear to you and your family.

 Here is some suggested wording you may wish to use in your Will:

-I give and bequeath, [(the whole) or (a specific amount or gift) or (a percentage) or (the residue)] of my estate free of all duties to Australian Alzheimer’s Research Foundation Inc., Charity ABN: 34 575 647 667 of 8 Verdun Street, Nedlands, Western Australia 6009 for its general purpose and I declare that the receipt from its Treasurer or other authorised officer shall be sufficient discharge to my trustees or executor.
+I give and bequeath, [(the whole) or (a specific amount or gift) or (a percentage) or (the residue)] of my estate free of all duties to Australian Alzheimer’s Research Foundation Inc., Charity ABN: 34 575 647 667 of 8 Verdun Street, Nedlands, Western Australia, 6009 for its general purpose and I declare that the receipt from its Treasurer or other authorised officer shall be sufficient discharge to my trustees or executor.